apple/swift-homomorphic-encryption/README.md

 to your target's dependencies.

 > [!IMPORTANT]
-> When linking your executable, make sure to enable `cross-module-optimization`.
+> When linking your executable, make sure to set `-cross-module-optimization`.
 > Without this flag, performance of Swift Homomorphic Encryption degrades dramatically,
 > due to failure to specialize generics.
 For example,
 > ```swift